Our guide to understanding what a credit report is and what you need to know about it.

 Things that appear on your report:

-- Personal information (Name, date of birth), your address, previous addresses for the past 6 years, and any financial associations with another person, e.g. joint mortgage
+- Personal information (name, date of birth), your address, previous addresses from the past 6 years, and any financial associations with another person, e.g. joint mortgage

 - Whether you are on the Electoral Roll, which means that you are registered to vote at your address

 - County Court Judgements (CCJs), bankruptcies and Individual Voluntary Arrangements (IVAs)

 - Credit account information: how much you owe and whether you have paid on time, the age of the account (including mortgages, credit cards, store cards)